brynnmcgovern/Solitaire/Coding Standards.md

 Use consistent indentation (4 spaces per level) to enhance code readability.
 Ensure there are spaces around operators for improved clarity.

-## Separation of Concerns:

-The printTable function mixes logic for printing and retrieving data.
-Consider separating the printing logic from the data retrieval logic for better maintainability.

 ## User Interface:

 Provide clear and concise instructions to the user, as seen in the printValidCommands function.